 And, of course, there are a variety of other ways you can demonstrate that you are a true Baz Luhrmann fan.

-If you want a relaxing night in after days of sightseeing and driving around the city in your rental car from Sydney, why not visit the nearest DVD store and rent a few of his films to watch?
+If you want a relaxing night in after days of sightseeing and driving around the city in your rental, why not visit the nearest DVD store and rent a few of his films to watch?

 Or, if you want to take a road-trip in honour of this great Australian director, why not head to Bowen, Queensland, in your rental car?